cubatic45/dotfiles/README_EN.md

 ## How to Determine if It's the GPT-4 Model

-There are 9 birds in the tree, the hunter shoots one, how many birds are left in the tree？

-- GPT-3.5 8 birds(Only able to answer eight.)
-- GPT-4 None (other birds scared away, there may be no birds left in the trees.)

 Why weren't I invited when my parents got married?

 - GPT-3.5 They considered you too young at that time, so they didn't invite you.